-Describe your journey to Mamaroneck
+Describe your move to Mamaroneck

 I am a Westchester Lifer.
 I grew up in Rye Brook.
 My mother is originally from Port Chester and my father from Mamaroneck.
-When I became pregnant with our daughter (3), my husband and I knew we wanted to move out of the city and to Westchester.
+When I became pregnant with our daughter (3), my husband and I knew we wanted to move out of New York City and to move to Westchester.
 In thinking about where we wanted to be, we knew proximity to the train and town was important.
 However, given the limited availability at the time of apartments that accept dogs and had the amenities we were accustomed to from the city, Mamaroneck was really the only viable option.
 I remember we were on the Metro North driving back from my baby shower and we saw an apartment building from the train, and the rest is history.
 We are so grateful to have found our first apartment there, because Mamaroneck / Larchmont is where we are meant to be.

 You used to live in Larchmont.
 What do you like about living in Larchmont?
 How is it different from Mamaroneck?

 I love Mamaroneck too, but for some slightly different reasons.
-My favorite thing about Mamaroneck – besides the proximity to the beautiful Harbor – is the diversity.
+My favorite thing about living in Mamaroneck – besides the proximity to the beautiful Harbor – is the diversity.
 Mamaroneck brings together all different backgrounds in a beautiful, harmonious way and I don’t take that for granted.
 We get to experience a variety of cuisines and cultures by way of our neighbors, shops, and restaurants.

 We love that Larchmont and Mamaroneck share the same middle and high school, and would be happy finding our forever home in either town!